philcali/device-pool/README.md

 - `device-pool-ssh`: execute commands over SSH and SCP files transfer.
 - `device-pool-ddb`: provides a distributed lock to be used for locking devices or pools.
 - `device-pool-client`: provides an abstraction over a customized `DeviceLab` control-plane.
-- `device-pool-cli`: tooling to interact a managed or custom `DeviceLab`

-## What is the DeviceLab control-plane?
+## What is the DeviceLab control plane?

 The largest part of the code-base can be found in the children modules of `device-pool-service`.
 The `DeviceLab` abstracts the `DevicePool` resource which instructs the service how provisioning